theonejj/theonejj/README.md

 - 👋 Hi, I’m @theonejj
-- 👀 I’m interested in Java, Web
+- 👀 I’m interested in Java, infra, embeded
-- 🌱 I’m currently learning Elm

 <!---
 theonejj/theonejj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.